-BNPP AM has defined a strict procedure whereby portfolio management teams, Compliance, Risks, Legal, Operations departments and representatives of BNPP AM Global Trading Function ("GTF") which encompasses also BNP Paribas Dealing Services ("BNPP Dealing Services"), a subsidiary of BNPP AM negotiating for BNPP AM account the execution conditions of a large part of the transactions, participate to specific governance bodies:
+BNPP AM has defined a strict procedure whereby portfolio management teams, Compliance, Risk, Legal, Operations departments and representatives of BNPP AM Global Trading Function ("GTF") which encompasses also BNP Paribas Dealing Services ("BNPP Dealing Services"), a subsidiary of BNPP AM negotiating for BNPP AM account the execution conditions of a large part of the transactions, participate to specific governance bodies:

-CIO Business Reviews ("CBR") are held bi-annually with the participation of each of the 3 main BNPP AM Chief Investment Officers (Fundamental Active Equity ("FAE"), Global Fixed Income ("GFI") and Multi Assets Quantitative and Solutions ("MAQS")) and GTF representatives ; those reviews aim inter alia at sharing quantitative information and qualitative assessment on intermediaries, including intermediaries' execution performance and at identifying possible requests for reviewing the list of selected intermediaries.
+- CIO Business Reviews ("CBR") are held bi-annually with the participation of each of the 3 main BNPP AM Chief Investment Officers (Fundamental Active Equity ("FAE"), Global Fixed Income ("GFI") and Multi Assets Quantitative and Solutions ("MAQS")) and GTF representatives ; those reviews aim inter alia at sharing quantitative information and qualitative assessment on intermediaries, including intermediaries' execution performance and at identifying possible requests for reviewing the list of selected intermediaries. - A Global Sell Side Committee ("GSSC") is held bi-annually.
+Covering both execution intermediaries and research providers used by all BNPP AM entities part of the integrated perimeter (among which BNPP AM Belgium), the GSSC reviews quantitative information, such as volumes, and the qualitative assessment of service from the intermediaries.
+It validates the main evolutions on the list of intermediaries and can raise remarkable topics to Risk or Compliance departments who attend this committee.